deepmodeling/deepmd-kit/doc/install/install-from-source.md

 :::{tab-item} PyTorch {{ pytorch_icon }}

-You can set the environment variable `export DP_ENABLE_PYTORCH=1` to enable customized C++ OPs in the PyTorch backend.
 Note that PyTorch may have specific requirements for the compiler version to support the C++ standard version and [`_GLIBCXX_USE_CXX11_ABI`](https://gcc.gnu.org/onlinedocs/libstdc++/manual/using_dual_abi.html) used by PyTorch.

-The customized C++ OPs are not enabled by default because TensorFlow and PyTorch packages from the PyPI use different `_GLIBCXX_USE_CXX11_ABI` flags.
-We recommend conda-forge packages in this case.

 :::